Yashaswini-Ashwath/Yashaswini_Protofolio/README.md

 ### Deloitte – Analyst, IT Application Developer
 *Jun 2022 – Feb 2025*
-- Led feature development for audit applications using React, Angular, Node.js
+- Led feature development for audit applications using React, Angular, dotnet core, JavaScript, Typescript and Node.js
 - Improved delivery speed by 20% and reduced post-release defects by 15%
 - Ensured compliance with SAST, DAST, and secure coding standards